Robert Burns House Dumfries

 1791 – Robert Burns and his family moved

-from the Farm of Ellisland to Dumfries.
+from the Farm of Ellisland to a flat on Bank

 This year he writes ‘Ae Fond Kiss’ and